am-team/cyclone_lariat/README.md

 end
 ```

-And dont forget add it to configuration file.
+And don't forget to add it to the config file:

 ```ruby
 # 'config/initializers/cyclone_lariat.rb'